OpenMDAO/OpenMDAO-Framework/docs/std_lib/component.rst

     to retrain the model constantly when running large sets of training cases.
 Instead, the actual surrogate model training is only done when a prediction is needed and new training data is available.

-    (See the source documentation for information on :ref:`openmdao.lib.components.metamodel.py`.)
+    (See the source documentation for more information on :ref:`MetaModel<openmdao.lib.components.metamodel.py>`.)